riverford/compound/README.md

 Compound is a micro structure for data used in reagent (and re-frame etc) applications, based on the idea that [worse is better](https://en.wikipedia.org/wiki/Worse_is_better).

-It maintains a plain map of indexes.
-This makes accessing your data more flexible than a map indexed just by the primary key (a common approach in reframe applications to keep subscriptions fast).
+It maintains a plain hash-map of indexes for your data.
+This has two benefits:
+ 1. Accessing your data in multiple ways (e.g. by name _and_ id) is easier than if you have a map just indexed by primary key (a common approach in reframe applications to keep subscriptions fast).
+ 2. The plain map indexes are easily inspectable in tools like re-frisk or re-frame-trace.

 You can have as many indexes as you like.
 Some index types are built in, but adding extra ones is straight forward.